 Immigrate to Canada from Mexico

 More than 1 in 5 Canadians are foreign-born and 22.3% belong to minority groups.
-Foreign workers are queueing to immigrate to Canada in search of greater employment opportunities and a higher standard of living, for both themselves and their families.
+Foreign workers are queueing to immigrate to Canada from Mexico (and other countries) in search of greater employment opportunities and a higher standard of living, for both themselves and their families.